 Recent New Tokens Always Crash After the Airdrop

-The Monad price will likely crash as other crypto tokens have done in the past.
-A closer look at the most recent token launches shows that most of them have plunged by double digits and are now hovering at their all-time lows.
+The Monad price will likely crash, as other crypto tokens have in the past.
+A closer look at the most recent token launches shows that most have plunged by double digits and are now hovering at all-time lows.

 For example, Keeta price has crashed to $0.30, down 85% from its highest level after the airdrop.
-This crash is notable because Keeta, which is backed by Eric Schmidt, promised the same things that Monad has promised, including lightning-fast speeds and EVM compatibility.
+This crash is notable because Keeta, backed by Eric Schmidt, has promised the same things as Monad, including lightning-fast speeds and EVM compatibility.

-Somnia, whose token surged after its airdrop, has also plunged to a record low, erasing millions of dollars in value.
+Likewise, the World Liberty Financial (WLFI) token has dropped by 54% from its all-time high since launch.
+Somnia, which experienced a surge after its airdrop, has also fallen to a record low, erasing millions of dollars in value.

 One reason why layer-2 and layer-1 networks crash after their airdrops is that many insiders always sell to book profits.
 Also, these insiders are intelligent people who have seen other tokens crash over time.